mdn/content/files/en-us/web/css/css_colors/color_values/index.md

 ### Relative colors

 Every color function listed above can be used to define [**relative colors**](/en-US/docs/Web/CSS/CSS_colors/Relative_colors), which allows {{cssxref("&lt;color&gt;")}} values to be defined relative to other existing colors, rather than defining a color value from scratch each time.
 This powerful feature enables the creation of complements to existing colors — such as lighter, darker, saturated, semi-transparent, or inverted variants of an original color.
 Relative colors provide an effective mechanism to create palettes and define color adjustments.
-See each color function page to learn more about the syntax for that particular function.
+See each color function page to learn more about their relative syntaxes.

 When using `rgb()`, `hsl()`, or `hwb()` to output a relative color, the output color will be a `color()` function in the `srgb` color space.

-### color-mix() color function
+### color-mix() function

 The {{cssxref("color_value/color-mix", "color-mix()")}} function takes two color values of any syntax mentioned above, optionally with proportional percent values for each color, and returns the result of mixing them in a given colorspace by a given amount.

-### light-dark() color function
+### light-dark() function

-The {{cssxref("color_value/light-dark", "light-dark()")}} light-dark() function lets you set two colors for a property - returning one of the two colors depending on whether the developer has set or the user has requested a light or dark color scheme without needing to use the {{cssxref("@media/prefers-color-scheme", "prefers-color-scheme")}} media feature query.
+The {{cssxref("color_value/light-dark", "light-dark()")}} function lets you specify two color values for a property intended for use in light and dark color schemes, respectively.
+Which one is set depends on whether the developer has set or the user has requested a light or dark color scheme.
+This is a shortcut function, allowing you to achieve the same results as the {{cssxref("@media/prefers-color-scheme", "prefers-color-scheme")}} media feature query but with less code.

 ## See also